Category: Protests

 Video shared online is a significant source of intelligence for the police and so – if you consider the risk warrants protecting someone’s identity – you may want to blur faces in a video clip before sharing it on social media.
 There are a number of tools that offer this.
 These resources come and go,…

-• Legitimate reasons to wear a mask at a protest
+• Reasons to wear a mask at a protest

-Firstly, the coronavirus pandemic is not over, 2 million people in the UK are now experiencing long COVID and tens of thousands of people who have a weakened immune system remain clinically vulnerable.
-Everyone wearing a mask is a way of offering safety and solidarity to campaigners around you who might not otherwise attend a…
+Wear a mask to protest your health and others.
+The coronavirus pandemic is not over, 2 million people in the UK are now experiencing long COVID and tens of thousands of people who have a weakened immune system remain clinically vulnerable.
+Everyone wearing a mask is a way of offering safety and solidarity to people…

 • Help!
 The police have taken my phone